QSchenKI/Subclinical_athero_endotype/README.md

 # Subclinical carotid atheroclerosis endotype prediction
 The predicition model will be released and public avaliable for the academic purpose.

+The model was tested in Linux environment only through theoretically it also apply to MacOS or window.

 ## Conda installation and enviroment set-up
-Please check the following link for conda installation> https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html
+Please check the following link to install conda https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

-After conda installation, please search the "endotype_pred.yml" in the folder of env for enviroment set/up, with the following script in terminal>
+After conda installation, please search the "endotype_pred.yml" in the folder of env for environment set/up, with the following script in the terminal:
 ```
 conda create env --file env/endotype_pred.yml
 ```

 ## data preparation for endotype prediction in your cohort
-Please organize your data with the following order (by columns):
+Please organize your data in the following order (by columns):

 | Variable                | Description                             |
 |:------------------------|:----------------------------------------|